Mathnerd314/stroscot/docs/Commentary/BuildSystem.rst

 Damage
 ------

 Cot allows writing to a file more than once, e.g. training a neural net with iterative optimization.
-The behavior is that changed inputs always rerun all affected thunks, but changed outputs only rerun the thunks if the simulation predicts that the output is needed.
-If a build cache is not used then thunks that generate files needed for the build will rerun as well.
+The behavior is that changed inputs always rerun all affected tasks, but changed outputs only rerun the tasks if the simulation predicts that the output is needed.
+If a build cache is not used then tasks that generate files needed for the build will rerun as well.

 Options
 =======